 There is no automatic cover for any trip departing New Zealand on or after 3 February 2026 that includes a multi-night cruise.
+If any part of your travel itinerary includes a multi-night cruise, you will have no cover for any part of your overseas travel, unless you purchase ‘Cruise Cover’ before departure.

 To cover a cruise, simply enter your trip details at check your cover to customise your cover, and then pay the required premium.